open-telemetry/opentelemetry-dotnet-instrumentation/docs/CONTRIBUTING.md

 We'd love your help!

-Please join our weekly [SIG meeting](https://github.com/open-telemetry/community#special-interest-groups) or get in touch on [Slack](https://cloud-native.slack.com/archives/C01NR1YLSE7).
+Please join our weekly [SIG meeting](https://github.com/open-telemetry/community#special-interest-groups).
 Meeting notes are available as a public [Google doc](https://docs.google.com/document/d/1XedN2D8_PH4YLej-maT8sp4RKogfuhFpccRi3QpUcoI/edit?usp=sharing).

+Get in touch on [Slack](https://cloud-native.slack.com/archives/C01NR1YLSE7).
+If you are new, you can create a CNCF Slack account [here](http://slack.cncf.io/).

+## Submit an experience report

+We are in early phase of development and we are looking forward for getting any experience report.

+You can do this by [submitting a GitHub issue](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/issues/new).

+You may also prefer writting on [Slack](https://cloud-native.slack.com/archives/C01NR1YLSE7).

 ## Report a bug